pEAceATLast53/DQN-Delivery/README.md

 The agent moves one grid in the N, W, S, E direction, or stays on the same grid in each time step.
 If the agent's action results in the collision, then the agent stays on the same grid.
 ### Observation
-The agent's observations are the relative coordinates of the initiated orders that the agent has not yet visited, and a 15x15 egocentric local map.
-The local map is comprised of 2 channels.
-The first channel is the grid map indicating the static obstacles arount the agent.
-The second channel shows the locations of the orders that are within the range of the local map.
+1. 15 x 15 Egocentric Local Map - 1st channel : Grid map indicating the static obstacles around the agent, 2nd channel : Locations of the orders that are within the range of the local map.
+2. Euclidean (--distance_type = 'euc') / Geodesic (--distance_type = 'geo') distances to the initiated orders.
+3. Bearing angles to the initiated orders.
 ### Reward
+If the agent's action will result in a collision with a static obstacle, the agent receives a penalty of -0.1.
+It also receives a -0.01 penalty per each remaining order that has already been initiated.
+#### Sparse Reward
 Every time the agent succeeds in a delivery, it receives +1.
-If the agent's action will result in a collision with a static obstacle, the agent receives a penalty of -1.
-It also receives a -0.01 penalty per each remaining order that has already been initiated.
+#### Dense Reward